 Courtship Questions for Potential Suitors

 My husband, James McDonald, created the following questions for the purpose of getting to know potential suitors for our daughters.
 This list is NOT meant to be a “checklist,” a “pass-or-fail-test,” or an in depth parental evaluation.
 Each young man is free to decline questions he feels are too personal.
+Incidentally, our daughters and current sons-in-law even helped add questions to this list – a list that has grown over the years.

 During our years speaking at various Christian conferences, my husband has received numerous requests from parents for his “famous” courtship questions.
 However, he has been hesitant to make them available, since it is easy for people to want a formula for courtship.
 His concern was that families may misunderstand the purpose for the questions and miss out on potentially wonderful matches for their daughters.